AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 GraphQL allows you to make multiple queries in a single call.
 If you specify any uncached query, the system bypasses the cache for all queries in the call.

-Magento caches the following queries:
+The application caches the following queries:

 *  `categories`
 *  `category` (deprecated)